 Several AMA delegates have been elected by WMA members to high-level leadership positions within the WMA, including WMA president and council chair.

-Our three presidents—immediate past president Susan R. Bailey, MD, president Gerald E. Harmon, MD, and president-elect Jack Resneck Jr., MD, represented the AMA at the recent virtual General Assembly meeting.
+AMA's three presidents—immediate past president Susan R. Bailey, MD, president Gerald E. Harmon, MD, and president-elect Jack Resneck Jr., MD, represented the AMA at the recent Council meeting.

 WMA policies contribute to an international policy database that influences global health policy.
 The AMA’s large and well-developed policy base serves as a starting point for many of the WMA’s policies, both ethical and social.
 Explore WMA policies or learn how to join as an associate member.